maibennett/sta235/exampleSite/content/Assignments/Homework/Homework6/_index.en.md

 	- Remember that this script should run without glitches!
 Comment out **anything** that is not code, and make sure you don't include unecessary things (e.g. packages you are not using, code lines like `install.packages()`, etc.).
 These things will be evaluated as well.

 3) **Final Models (RData)**: To facilitate replication, you will also have to submit an **RData file with your two preferred models**.
 Do not submit anything else in this file.
 You should name your file as following "LastnameFirstName_models.RData".
-Follow the instructions in [the homework template](https://raw.githubusercontent.com/maibennett/sta235/main/exampleSite/content/Assignments/Homework/Homework6/template/BennettMagdalena_script.R) to make sure you are submitting everything correctly.
+Follow the instructions in [the homework template](https://raw.githubusercontent.com/maibennett/sta235/main/exampleSite/content/Assignments/Homework/Homework6/template/BennettMagdalena_script.R) to make sure you are submitting everything correctly. **Make sure that your regression task model starts with "reg" and your classification task model starts with "class"** to make evaluation easier.

 ## Some tips